rails/rails/guides/source/action_controller_overview.md

 The `name` above indicates the type of flash message, such as `notice` or `alert`.
 This information is typically used to style how the message is displayed to the user.

+TIP: You can filter by `name` if you want to limit to displaying only `notice` and `alert` in layout.
+Otherwise all keys set in the `flash` will be displayed.

 Including the reading and displaying of flash messages in the layout ensures that your application will display these automatically, without each view having to include logic to read the flash.

 #### `flash.keep` and `flash.now`